 The terms ‘fabric manager’ and ‘fabric management’ carry many different interpretations throughout the industry.
 Certainly, the large numbers of functions and features required to manage even a modest ‘fabric’ may require many different blocks of code to execute in many different ‘layers’ of a ‘fabric management software stack’.

 For the purposes of the OFMF Architecture, Fabric Managers (FMs) are those entities with physical access to the control space of the fabric resources and the authority to modify those settings.
 The FM is responsible for performing a fabric crawl, taking inventory of fabric resources, and the initial configuration of such resources as required by the FM’s initial configuration policies.
-The FM’s ‘management domain’ is those components for which it has primary access rights to the associated control surfaces.
-(This is Gen-Z terminology, but the more popular ‘subnet manager’ term is inconsistent across various fabrics.)
+The FM’s ‘management domain’ is those components for which it has primary access rights to the associated control surfaces. (‘Fabric Manager’ as used herein is Gen-Z terminology, but the more popular ‘subnet manager’ term is inconsistent across various fabrics.)

 A major assumption of the OFMF Architecture is that any given Fabric Manager can configure the fabric components in a safe manner (safe for data, safe for the hardware, safe for hosts to boot without attacks from the fabric, safe from fabric namespace collisions, etc) without the presence of an OFMF and / or the appropriate Provider.
 The corollary assumption is that any given FM can be configured with policy flags for a variety of default configurations in the absence of an OFMF or Provider, and that one of the default config policies is to leave the fabric unusable until a Provider gives the FM a configuration to use.